DMA attack: Mitigations

 DMA attacks can be prevented by physical security against potentially malicious devices.

 Kernel-mode drivers have many powers to compromise the security of a system, and care must be taken to load trusted, bug-free drivers.
 For example, recent 64-bit versions of Microsoft Windows require drivers to be tested and digitally signed by Microsoft, and prevent any non-signed drivers from being installed.

 An IOMMU is a technology that applies the concept of virtual memory to such system busses, and can be used to close this security vulnerability (as well as increase system stability).

 Intel brands its IOMMU as VT-d.
 AMD brands its IOMMU as AMD-Vi.
-Linux and Windows 10 supports these IOMMUs and can use them to block I/O transactions that have not been allowed.

-As of 2012, Apple MacOS also supports using IOMMUs to thwart DMA attacks.
+Linux, Windows 10 and Windows 11 support these IOMMUs and can use them to block I/O transactions that have not been allowed.
+If the DMA protection features are properly configured by the UEFI/BIOS, Linux, Windows 10 and Windows 11 can also use IOMMUs to protect against DMA attacks.
+As of 2012, Apple macOS also supports using IOMMUs to thwart DMA attacks.

 Newer operating systems may take steps to prevent DMA attacks.
 Recent Linux kernels include the option to disable DMA by FireWire devices while allowing other functions.
 Windows 8.1 can prevent access to DMA ports of an unattended machine if the console is locked.
 But as of 2019, the major OS vendors had not taken into account the variety of ways that a malicious device could take advantage of complex interactions between multiple emulated peripherals, exposing subtle bugs and vulnerabilities.

 Never allowing sensitive data to be stored in RAM unencrypted is another mitigation venue against DMA attacks.
 However, protection against reading the RAM's content is not enough, as writing to RAM via DMA may compromise seemingly secure storage outside of RAM by code injection.
 An example of the latter kind of attack is TRESOR-HUNT, which exposes cryptographic keys that are never stored in RAM (but only in certain CPU registers); TRESOR-HUNT achieves this by overwriting parts of the operating system.

 Microsoft recommends changes to the default Windows configuration to prevent this if it is a concern.